sneddy/pneumothorax-segmentation/README.md

 ## Main Features
 ### Triplet scheme of inference
-Let our sementation model output some mask with probabilities of pneumothorax pixels.
-Let's name this mask as source sigmoid mask.
-I used triplet of different thresholds: *(top_score_threshold, min_contour_area, bottome_score_threshold)*
+Let our segmentation model output some mask with probabilities of pneumothorax pixels.
+I'm going to name this mask as a basic sigmoid mask.
+I used triplet of different thresholds: *(top_score_threshold, min_contour_area, bottom_score_threshold)*

-Decision rule based on doublet *(top_score_threshold, min_contour_area)* used instead of pneumathorax/non-pneumathorax classification models:
+The decision rule is based on a doublet *(top_score_threshold, min_contour_area)*.
+I used it instead of using the classification of pneumothorax/non-pneumothorax.
-- *top_score_threshold* is simple binarization threshold and transform source sigmoid mask into a discrete mask of zeros and ones.
+- top_score_threshold is simple binarization threshold and transform basic sigmoid mask into a discrete mask of zeros and ones.
-- *min_contour_area* is maximum allowed number of pixels with value greater than *top_score_threshold*

-Those images that didn't pass this doublet of thresholds were counted non-pneumathorax images.
+- min_contour_area is the maximum allowed number of pixels with a value greater than top_score_threshold Those images that didn't pass this doublet of thresholds were counted non-pneumothorax images.

-For the remaining pneumathorax images we binarize source sigmoid mask using *bottome_score_threshold* - yet another binarizetion threshold.
+For the remaining pneumothorax images, we binarize basic sigmoid mask using *bottom_score_threshold* (another binariztion threshold).

-Simplified version of this scheme:
+The simplified version of this scheme:
 ```python
 classification_mask = predicted > top_score_threshold
 mask = predicted.copy()